GRsoldier7/polychronos_omega/README.md

 -   ⚙️ **Back End Architect & Designer**: The master engineer of the system's core, who builds the powerful, scalable, and reliable server-side foundation.
 -   🧠 **Nexus Architect**: The AI genius who architects emergent intelligence and autonomous agentic systems.
 -   🛡️ **The Sentinel (Security Engineer)**: The guardian of trust who proactively engineers security into every layer of the project.
--   👷 **Lead Engineer**: The hands-on craftsperson who leads the implementation of the architecture and mentors the engineering team.
+-   **👷 Lead Engineer**: The hands-on craftsperson who leads the implementation of the architecture and mentors the engineering team.
+-   **🩺 The Diagnostician**: The methodical detective who applies a rigorous, evidence-based protocol to find the root cause of any issue.

 ---